HighCapable/KavaRef/docs-source/src/en/about/future.md

-# Looking for Future
+# Looking Toward the Future

-> The future is bright and uncertain, let us look forward to the future development space of `KavaRef`.
+> The future is bright and uncertain, let us look forward to the future development potential of `KavaRef`.

 ## Future Plans

 > Features that `KavaRef` may add later are included here.

-### Supports Class Filtering through ClassLoader
+### Support Class Filtering through ClassLoader

 `KavaRef` currently only supports search and calls for reflection APIs such as `Method`, `Field`, and `Constructor`.
-In the future, the ability to filter `Class` by specified type `ClassLoader` may be supported in Java and Android platforms according to requirements.
+In the future, the ability to filter `Class` by specified `ClassLoader` type may be supported on Java and Android platforms according to requirements.

-Currently, you can use [DexKit](https://github.com/LuckyPray/DexKit) to complete this requirement, which also supports more complex searches and calls of reflective APIs such as Method, Field, and Constructor.
+Currently, you can use [DexKit](https://github.com/LuckyPray/DexKit) to fulfill this requirement, which also supports more complex searches and calls for reflective APIs such as Method, Field, and Constructor.

 ### Automatically Generate Reflection Code

-**This is a feature that has been initially established in [YukiReflection](https://github.com/HighCapable/YukiReflection), and `KavaRef` is ready to continue to implement it in the possible time in the future.**
+**This is a feature that was initially established in [YukiReflection](https://github.com/HighCapable/YukiReflection), and `KavaRef` is ready to continue implementing it at some point in the future.**

 Use `stub` to create a Kotlin class, and declare the parameters in it, as well as its different states in each version.